Manna Mental Health

 Pros:

-2. Wide Network Coverage: Many therapists accept insurance, and you might find qualified professionals within your network.
+Wide Network Coverage: Many therapists accept insurance, and you might find qualified professionals within your network who specialize in Cognitive Behavioral Therapy or other modalities.

 Cons:

-1. Limited Choice of Therapists: You may be restricted to therapists within your insurance network, limiting your options.
+Limited Choice of Therapists: You may be restricted to therapists within your insurance network, limiting your options for therapies like Somatic Psychotherapy.

-• Insurance defines what is “medically necessary."
-This means that insurance could deny a certain diagnosis, number of sessions and treatments and this is could be retroactive for a number of years!
-These "clawbacks" would then be forwarded to you, as the insurance holder is responsible for payment to the provider.
+Insurance defines what is 'medically necessary.'
+This means that insurance could deny a certain diagnosis, number of sessions, and treatments, and this could be retroactive for a number of years!
+These 'clawbacks' would then be forwarded to you, as the insurance holder is responsible for payment to the provider.

 *The caveat to non-diagnosis is if you still want to give a superbill to your insurance for reimbursement for out-of-network services.
 That document would require a diagnosis.